 Most people think Carpenter Ants eat wood, but actually, they don’t eat wood, but they bite through the wood.
 As the Carpenter Ants have strong mandibles, they chew through the solid wood but don’t swallow it.
 They chew through the wood with the main aim of creating nests and tunnels.

 The pile of sawdust that the ants remove from the tunnels or galleries is one of the significant signs that Carpenter Ants might have infested your house.
+These ants can easily live inside the walls of your home.
 So, the early you notice them, you should get rid of them more quickly by following preventive measures.

 What Does a Carpenter Ant Bite Look Like?